dovecot/documentation/docs/core/man/sieve-test.1.md

 **-e**
 :   Enables true execution of the set of actions that results from
     running the script.
-In combination with the **-l** parameter, the actual delivery of messages can be tested.
+Use he **-o** parameter to specify the mail_driver, mail_path and other necessary storage settings.
+This allows actual delivery of messages can be tested.
 Note that this will not transmit any messages to remote SMTP recipients.
 Such actions only print the outgoing message to **stdout**.

 **-f** *envelope-sender*
 :   The envelope sender address (return path).
 This is what Sieve's